64 Regency Ancestors

 Genealogy has two attractions for me: the social history and the detective work.
 If some people just want to stick together larger and larger trees, even when all logic tells them that they cannot be true, let them; but they are missing the point and the enjoyment.
 Perhaps it shouldn't make us any more interested in the past simply because a distant relative is involved, but it does.
 And if the journey there involves putting together several separate pieces of evidence, so much the better: finding Richard Gibb's parents was an example of that.

 Have I been fortunate in being able to find out so much?
 Probably; although the number of unpromising starts that eventually led to interesting places suggests that others could have similar success.
-That George Knott's biography is the longest and most detailed is probably down to the fact that it was the first to be written and had the most time spent on it, rather than for any other reason.
+That George Knott's biography is the longest and most detailed is partly down to his living in London; but more so because it was the first to be written and had the most time spent on it.

 I am happy for any information on this site to be used by others.
-All the research is original (with some helpful individuals on Rootschat finding a few important baptisms etc that eluded me), although I am used to some of it coming back to me as if discovered by others!
-I would be happy to hear of any errors that are spotted and delighted to now of any new information.
-In time all the evidence behind the biographies will be published.
+All the research is original (with some helpful individuals on Rootschat finding a few important baptisms and other facts that eluded me - I hope I have credited them all in the footnotes), although I am used to some of it coming back to me as if discovered by others!
+I would be happy to hear of any errors that are spotted and delighted to know of any new information.
+In time, all the evidence behind the biographies will be published, but the first task is to get something down for each of them.

 In the short term any contact will need to be via 'RJKnott' on Rootschat or directly using rjk AT canford.com